By: Marilyn L. Davis

 While I’m still concerned about those elements of my posts, I don’t stress as much.
 I would prefer that my human side come through in my writing than worry about a dangling participle.

-While we need to improve our writing, we need to be fearless and get our messages out there.
-We need to always remember Bette Davis’ advice, that “old age ain’t no place for sissies”, and that’s true for writers as well.
+While we need to improve our writing, we need to be fearless and get our messages written.
+We need to remember Bette Davis’ advice that “Old age ain’t no place for sissies,” and that’s true for writers as well.

 Some Notable Late Bloomers